maphi/blog/_posts/2020-11-17-magic-mirror-scala3.md

 As this blog post is already pretty long I will not show it here but instead show you some code that I wrote to make the derivation much easier by abstracting away all the methods we discussed above.
-It was heavily inspired by the [magnolia](https://propensive.com/opensource/magnolia/) library and allows you to add automatic derivation to your typeclass by implementing two simple methods: `deriveCaseClass` and `deriveSealed`
+It allows you to add automatic derivation to your typeclass by implementing two simple methods:
+`deriveCaseClass` and `deriveSealed`

 ```scala
 import scala.deriving.Mirror